Octomom Shares Toned Workout Selfies, Details Physical Struggles

 Suleman rose to fame in 2009 after welcoming eight children in addition to the six she already had.
 She made the controversial decision to implant 12 embryos in her uterus at once, even though medical guidelines recommend no more than two at a time for women in their 30s.

-Her doctor, Dr. Kamrava, lost his United States medical license in 2011 and she has previously claimed she was "misled" by him, which he's denied.
+Her doctor, Dr. Kamrava, lost his United States medical license in 2011.
+Suleman has previously claimed she was "misled" by him, which he's denied.
 Some of her children do have health complications -- according to The New York Times, one of her children is autistic, another is on the spectrum and many are small for their age.
 Suleman said in a 2018 profile for the newspaper that she also has a variety of health issues stemming from giving birth to octuplets.

 “My back is broken because of the last pregnancy,” she said at the time.
 “Four out of the five discs in my lumbar spine are ruptured, herniated fully.
 Think of a jelly doughnut being squashed, and it hits nerves, causing bilateral sciatica.
 And I have irreparable sacral damage.
 And I have peripheral neuropathy.
 I haven’t felt my toes on my foot on the right side for many years, and my fingers are numb all the time every day.
 The pregnancy caused it."